Website maintenance is planned for Saturday, March 25. A brief disruption may occur throughout the day.

 • Membership issues, programs

-The CMMS meets twice each year January/February and May/June, with meeting months varying each year), in addition to conference calls scheduled on an as needed basis.
-Members are expected to be effective participants.
-Members are expected to attend all meetings and stay for the entire meeting, and they are expected to participate on all conference calls and complete all group assignments.
-Members should read the meeting agenda and study the issues prior to the scheduled meeting.
+Members are expected to attend all meetings and stay for the entire meeting, participate on conference calls, and complete group assignments.
+Members should read the meeting agenda and study the issues prior to the meeting.

-Commission members are not expected to attend the Annual Chapter Leader Forum (ACLF) or the National Conference of Constituency Leaders (NCCL) with the exception of the commission chair and the Member Constituencies Discussion Leader.
+Commission members are not expected to attend the Annual Chapter Leader Forum (ACLF) or the National Conference of Constituency Leaders (NCCL).
 The commission chair is also expected to attend the Congress of Delegates and Family Medicine Experience (FMX) during their term as chair.

 Reimbursement

 The Commission on Finance and Insurance establishes reimbursement policies for commission members.
-Members are currently reimbursed as follows:
+Members are reimbursed:

-• A per diem payment for attending meetings or other events on behalf of the commission.
+• A per diem payment when traveling or attending meetings or other events on behalf of the commission.

-• First, contact your chapter prior to starting/submitting an application.
+• Contact your chapter prior to starting your application.

-• First, contact your chapter prior to starting/submitting an application.
+• Contact your chapter prior to starting your application.